What is a Decennial Report?

 - Address of the registered office

-The Decennial Report must be filed every ten years in the years ending with the number “1” (e.g. 2011, 2021, etc).
-The next report will be due starting in 2021.
-The report can be filed at any point during the year, between January 1, 2021 through December 31, 2021
+The Decennial Report must be filed every ten years in the years ending with the number “1” (e.g., 2011, 2021, etc.).
+The deadline for the next report will be due starting in 2021.
+The report can be filed at any point during the year, between January 1, 2022, through December 31, 2023

 My business made little or no money.
 Do I still have to file the Decennial Report?

-Even if your Corporation or LLC received no income or had no business activity, the Decennial Report is still required to be filed.
+Even if your business entity received no income or had no business activity, the Decennial Report is still required to be filed.

 What happens if you don’t file the Decennial Report on time?

-While there are no late penalties for not filing the Decennial Report on time, if the report isn’t filed within one year of the due date, the entity will be administratively dissolved by the Secretary of State.
+While there are no late penalties for not filing the Decennial Report on time, however, the entity will lose its status of good standing with the state.
+If the report isn’t filed within one year of the due date, the entity will be administratively dissolved by the state.

 Bureau of Corporations and Charitable Organizations